Jubairkamal/Retail_Customer_Shopping_Behavior/README.md

 - The impact of discounts and seasonal campaigns
 - Ways to improve customer satisfaction and retention

-**Why it matters:** Knowing how customers shop helps companies plan marketing, boost sales, and keep their best customers happy.
+Knowing how customers shop helps companies plan marketing, boost sales, and keep their best customers happy.

 ---